What is Cicatricial Scarring Alopecia?

 What are the Types of Scarring Alopecia?

 Scarring alopecia is classified into three different types depending upon their severity and cause.

 Primary Scarring Alopecia- It occurs when the tissues surrounding the hair follicles get destroyed and replaced by the fibrous tissues.
-In this, the stem cells get permanent destruction due to which regrowth is not possible.
 Inflammatory cells like lymphocytes, neutrophils, or a combination of these affect the hair follicles in primary scarring alopecia.

 Developmental scarring- It is also called as hereditary alopecia, which occurs due to hormonal imbalance, genetic causes, or natural aging.
 Developmental alopecia is also called hereditary alopecia or male pattern baldness / female pattern of baldness.